 How Long Does Psilocybin Stay in Your System?

 In the body, psilocybin is rapidly converted into another chemical called psilocin.
 It is this compound that binds with receptors in the brain to produce psychedelic effects.
 Therefore, psilocybin is technically a pro-drug rather than a psychoactive substance in itself.

 Psilocin can be detected in the blood around 30 minutes after psilocybin ingestion, plateauing after 50 minutes and reducing over the next few hours.
 The substance has a half-life of 163 minutes, meaning that the amount in the body reduces by half every 163 minutes.
 Therefore, a dose of 25mg would be metabolized as follows:

 Is Psilocybin Legal?

-The DEA’s Controlled Substances Act (CSA) categorizes psilocybin as a Schedule 1 substance, suggesting it has a high potential for abuse.
+The DEA’s Controlled Substances Act (CSA) categorizes psilocybin as a Schedule 1 substance.
 It has remained illegal in most places since the CSA passed in 1970.

 However, recent research has demonstrated psilocybin’s therapeutic potential and found it relatively safe.
 Therefore, there is a growing acceptance of the substance in some areas.

 Denver and Oakland both moved to decriminalize psilocybin in 2019.
 Then, in 2020, Washington D.C. decriminalized the use of certain psychoactive mushrooms and plants.
-In the same year, Oregon went a step further and fully legalized psilocybin for personal development purposes.
+In the same year, Oregon went a step further and fully legalized psilocybin for adult use as of 2023.

 A handful of other countries also permit psilocybin or magic mushroom consumption to various extents.
 To learn more, check out our article on where to take magic mushrooms legally.